 Yields across 288 postcode areas in Cheshire West and Chester range from 7.4% in Ellesmere Port (CH65) down into the mid-4% range in the district's premium villages.
-That spread of roughly two to three percentage points is wider than the gap between holiday letting and buy-to-let at the district-wide level, which means WHERE you buy inside Cheshire West matters more than HOW you let it out.
+That spread of roughly two to three percentage points is wider than the gap between holiday letting and buy-to-let at the district-wide level, which means where you buy inside Cheshire West matters more than how you let it out.
 This ranking shows which postcode areas lead on gross yield and why the pattern exists the way it does.

 The suburb leaderboard below is ranked by buy-to-let (long-term) gross yield for a 3-bed house.
 The holiday let column shows the same maths applied to nightly rate times occupancy times 330 available nights.
 Rankings shift if you switch to 2-bed apartments; the dashboard covers every bedroom count and property type.

-Ellesmere Port (CH65) Leads on Yield, Reflecting Its Entry Price of £179,344
+Ellesmere Port (CH65) Leads on Yield, Reflecting Its Entry Price of about £179,000

 Gross yields = annual income / sale price.
 Based on 3-bed house medians.
 The dashboard shows every property type and bedroom count.